 Daisyfield Sports Hub was officially opened this week

-The Daisyfield Sports Hub was officially opened today by the Deputy Mayor of Derry City and Strabane District Council, Alderman Niree McMorris, marking the completion of a major regeneration project delivered with significant support from the UK Government.
+The Daisyfield Sports Hub was officially opened today by the Deputy Mayor of Derry City and Strabane District Council, Ald Niree McMorris, marking the completion of a major regeneration project delivered with significant support from the UK Government.

 The Daisyfield Sports Hub project received £4.2 million in funding support from Levelling Up Fund, transforming a key community asset into a modern, state-of-the-art facility designed to nurture local talent and promote health and well-being across the community.